 While it’s true that we can get it from some fortified foods or from sunlight, there’s little to no chance of us getting the right amount of exposure between 10am and 3pm to produce enough of it—especially with the vast majority of people working from home.

 Many studies have shown that vitamin D3 is essential for the proper functioning of the immune system, as it enhances the function of immune cells that actively protect your body from pathogens.
-It’s also thought that vitamin D3 reduces harmful amyloid plaques in the brain (high levels of amyloid plaque is associated with Alzheimer’s disease).
+It’s also thought that vitamin D3 reduces harmful amyloid plaques in the brain.

 How to find iron on a vegan diet